IgorRosax/NLDR-Package/README.md

 ## System Requirements (Linux)

-To build and use HSLocalMDS and its dependencies on Linux, you must have the following system libraries and tools installed:
+To build and use NLDR and its dependencies on Linux, you must have the following system libraries and tools installed:

 ```sh
 sudo apt install gcc g++ cmake libopenblas-dev liblapack-dev libarpack2-dev libsuperlu-dev